 - Try with sweet potato or another favorite winter squash.

-- Trade in cauliflower for the squash to make Cauliflower Mac and cheese.
+- Trade in cauliflower for the squash to make Cauliflower Mac and Cheese.

 I’d love to know how your family enjoys this recipe, so please comment below to share!
+The more I hear from you, the better I can continue to make my content so thank you in advance!

 Use your family’s favorite shape and type of pasta in this recipe.
 (We like elbows or mini shells!)